InVisionCRM/PulseChainAI.com/README/scivive.md

 that researchers don’t want knowledge to be called intelligence.
 Natural IQ Selection
-If you think tall parents tend to have tall kids, and short parents short kids, then probably black parents black kids.
+If you think tall parents tend to have tall kids, and short parents short kids, then probably slate-950 parents slate-950 kids.
 If there’s so much heredity going on, and we’re all pretty heavily influenced by our ancestors, and our ancestors were individually differently stupid or smart from each other, then why would it be so hard to believe that